 Gadot will be joined by four additional brand ambassadors the company will announce at a later date.
 She also will begin appearing on behalf of Revlon across all media platforms beginning in January.

 "Revlon has always celebrated and championed strong, independent women in its iconic campaigns and in its philanthropic initiatives.
 Gal captures the beauty, strength, modernity and boldness that Revlon represents," Fabian Garcia, president and CEO of Revlon, said.
 "Gal, and all the new Revlon brand ambassadors are emblematic of the beauty, determination and attitude that reflects what it is for women to live boldly in today's world.”

 Goddess Garden sensed opportunity with innovative scents offering

 Goddess Garden Organics recently augmented sensory health and wellness merchandising assortments with a line of wearable aromatherapy accessories and essential-oil roll-on perfumes.

 “Aromatherapy’s popularity is quickly becoming mainstream, and the benefits of pure essential oils are undeniable,” stated Nova Covington, CEO Goddess Garden, which operates out of Boulder, Colo.
 “Our new line lets people enjoy the benefits of aromatherapy on-the-go, with the added bonus of mood-enhancing stones.”

-[quote-from-article] The new aromatherapy bracelets and bracelet blends use the benefits of essential oils in combination with energetic stones to help wearers find their own desired state of mind.
+The new aromatherapy bracelets and bracelet blends use the benefits of essential oils in combination with energetic stones to help wearers find their own desired state of mind.
 The bracelets all feature porous lava rock to capture and carry the scent of the blends.
 The stones and oils work in tandem to enhance mood, while the symbolic charms make each bracelet stylish.